If you’ve ever wondered what kind of credit score you need to buy a house, the answer is, “It depends.”

 While lending qualifications vary by lender, anything below that is generally considered to be subprime mortgage territory.

-The Department of Housing and Urban Development (HUD) has long been known as a haven for homebuyers with lower credit scores and minimal down payments.
+The Department of Housing and Urban Development (HUD) has long been known as a haven for homebuyers with lower credit scores and those who can afford only minimal down payments.
 That’s thanks to its Federal Housing Administration (FHA) mortgage loan program.

 “Remember that the lower your down payment, the higher your monthly payment will be because you’ll be borrowing more money,” Harzog says.